All Products

 fi

-Script purpose: If the status of Tunnel 2 is UP, add a route to transmit traffic from the data center to the VPC whose CIDR block is 192.168.0.0/16 through the XFRM virtual network interface of Tunnel 2.
-In addition, set the metric value of this route to 101 to assign this route a lower priority than the route that points to the XFRM virtual network interface of Tunnel 1.
-If the status of Tunnel 2 is DOWN, withdraw the route.
+This script adds a route for traffic from the on-premises data center to the Alibaba Cloud VPC (192.168.0.0/16) through the XFRM virtual network interface of Tunnel 2 when the tunnel is up.
+The metric value of this route is set to 101, which gives it a lower priority than the route for Tunnel 1.
+If Tunnel 2 is down, the script revokes the route.

 sudo chmod +x /root/connect_1.sh